jewlofthelotus/SlickQuiz/README.txt

 Demo And Usage
 ----------------------------
-See index.html for demo and suggested HTML structure.
+See index.html for demo and suggested HTML structure (the element class names are the important part).

 See js/slickQuiz-config.js to set up your quiz copy and questions.